aws-samples/eks-workshop/content/container_insights/logsinsights.md

 | stats count_distinct(kubernetes.pod_name) as Number_of_Pods by kubernetes.host
 ```

-The above query will query will filter the pods with name containing the string **ecsdemo**.
+The above query will filter the pods with name containing the string **ecsdemo**.
 Your output should look similar to the one shown below.

 ![Container Insights](/images/ContainerInsights13.png)